deCrystals/ABC-Sales-Analysis/README.md

 ## Models
-Three models were implemented to predict the purchase amount.
+Five models were implemented to predict the purchase amount.
 [Model code](model.ipynb)
 #### Linear Regression
 A simple regression model that assumes a linear relationship between input features and the target variable.
 + Key Characteristics: Easy to interpret but may underperform if the relationship between features and target is not linear.